yehezkiel1086/yehezkiel1086/README.md

 # Agent 1086, How Can I Help You?

-🌐 Fullstack Software Development, Cyber Security, Computer Networking and DevSecOps.
+🌐 Software Development, Cyber Security, Computer Networking and DevSecOps.

 📖 Building Apps to learn Cyber Security.